JannieI/canvas-workstation-V3/src/app/roadmap.md

     - data bars inside text values
     - sub totals and grand totals
     - can add labels, once
+    - PowerBI can delete DS, then W just shows big X, with a message Fix this.
+Is this a good idea?
+I dont think so, but I think one must be able to swop DS for a W provided the same fields are present - just replace the DS-id ?
+Maybe just easier to recreate it, and only be able to delete a DS if all Widgets linked to it are deleted.
+    - PowerBI has a mess with duplication - and checks once per hour if a DS has been changed.
+I dont think we should do this at all.
+    - consider row level security ...
+    - PowerBI puts DS in a file, and do versioning here.
+We should be able to do versioning in Canvas!
+    - PowerBI tenant setting: can export data, can forward data, can share data, can print, can subscribe on behalf of someone else.
+Consider this and improve our settings

     Data types and field lengths: